DSD-DBS/capella-collab-manager/docs/user/docs/sessions/types/persistent.md

 5. When Capella is loaded you can start working.

-    !!! info "Do you need access to a TeamForCapella model" Please continue with the [Connect to a `TeamForCapella` repository guide](../flows/t4c.md).
+    !!! info "Do you need access to a TeamForCapella model?"
+        Please continue with the [Connect to a `TeamForCapella` repository guide](../flows/t4c.md).

 <!-- prettier-ignore-end -->